elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promisify-promisification.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A Promise is an object representing the eventual completion or failure of an asynchronous operation, allowing developers to attach callbacks to handle results or errors.<br />
+  <div><strong>Interview Response:</strong> A Promise is an object representing the eventual completion or failure of an asynchronous operation, allowing developers to attach callbacks to handle results or errors.
   </div>
   </div>
 </details>